Skip to main content

 targon run

-The targon run command allows you to execute a function from a Targon application locally, within the Targon runtime context.
-This is useful for testing and debugging your functions before deploying them.
+The targon run command deploys and executes a local entrypoint defined in a Targon application.
+This is useful for testing and iterating on your functions before creating persistent deployments.

 Arguments